vue-wordpress/nuxt/README.md

 <br>

 To be able to use WordPress Menus in your app, you **have to install additional plugin in your WordPress** - **<a href="https://pl.wordpress.org/plugins/wp-rest-api-v2-menus/">WP-REST-API V2 Menus plugin</a>**.
 It extends native Wordpress REST API by adding a new endpoint with menus at `/wp-json/menus/v1/menus/`.
-After you have added the plugin `vue-wp-json` will automatically detect and store your menus at:
+After you have added the plugin `@vue-wordpress/core` will automatically detect and store your menus at:

 <br>